zelisinho/anypoint-examples/get-customer-list-from-netsuite/README.md

 # Retrieving a List of Customers from NetSuite

 Anypoint Connector for NetSuite synchronizes data and automates business processes between NetSuite and third party applications, either on-premise or in the cloud.
-This example shown you how to use the NetSuite connector in an Anypoint integration application.
+This example shows you how to use the NetSuite connector in an Anypoint integration application.

 ### Assumptions ###

 This document assumes that you are familiar with Mule 101 and the [Anypoint™ Studio interface](http://www.mulesoft.org/documentation/display/current/Anypoint+Studio+Essentials).
 To increase your familiarity with Studio, consider completing one or more [Anypoint Studio Tutorials](http://www.mulesoft.org/documentation/display/current/Basic+Studio+Tutorial).
 Further, this example assumes that you have a basic understanding of [Mule flows](http://www.mulesoft.org/documentation/display/current/Mule+Application+Architecture) and [Mule Global Elements](http://www.mulesoft.org/documentation/display/current/Global+Elements).

-This document describes the details of the example within the context of Anypoint Studio and Mule ESB’s graphical user interface.

 ### Example Use Case ###